 Genes & Genomes.
 Cryptomeria japonica has a much reduced inverted repeat with few genes duplicated in it (Hirao et al. 2008).

-Proliferation of the ovuliferous cones is common, and its distribution, too, may be of phylogenetic interest (Schulz & Stützel 2007).
+Proliferation of the ovuliferous cones is common, and the distribution of this feature, too, may be of phylogenetic interest (Schulz & Stützel 2007).
 Scales on the ovuliferous cones are wedge-shaped to peltate.
-A number, perhaps a majority, of Cupressaceae lack ovuliferous scales, having only bract scales (Zhang et al. 2004; see also Farjon 2005c), while Cryptomeria has several "teeth" on the ovuliferous scale - perhaps a reversion to a plesiomorphic morphology (see also Schulz & Stützel 2007).
+Most Cupressaceae lack ovuliferous scales, having only bract scales (Zhang et al. 2004; see also Farjon 2005c), but Cryptomeria has several "teeth" on the ovuliferous scale - perhaps a reversion to a plesiomorphic morphology (see also Schulz & Stützel 2007).

-For cone morphology, see Farjon and Garcia (2003) and Schulz and Stützel (2007: interesting analysis, but unfortunately Juniperus etc. not included).
+For a monograph (and far more) see Farjon (2005c); general information can of course be found in the Gymnosperm Database.
+For cone morphology, see Farjon and Garcia (2003 and references) and Schulz and Stützel (2007: interesting analysis, but unfortunately Juniperus etc. not included).

 Phylogeny.
 Page (1990) suggested that there were "fundamental" differences between Cupressaceae and Taxodiaceae in the morphology of their reproductive parts, but in the tree of Quinn et al. (2002) Cupressaceae s. str. are embedded in a paraphyletic Taxodiaceae which form a basal grade.
 Phenetic analyses had earlier suggested the combination of the two (Eckenwalder 1976), and they are combined in Farjon (2005c).
 For relationships within Cupressaceae, see Brunsfeld et al. (1994), Gadek et al. (2000), Kusumi et al. (2000), Farjon et al. (2002), Brunsfeld et al. (2003), and Little et al. (2004).
-The basic phylogenetic structure of the family is [Cunninghamioideae [Taiwanoideae [Athrotaxidoideae [Sequoioideae [Taxodioideae [Cupressoideae + Callitroideae]]]]]] (Mao et al. 2012), although Yang et al. (2012) found the subfamilial order in the middle of the tree to be ...
-[Sequoioideae [Athrotaxidoideae ...
-Callitris is paraphyletic, although morphological (Piggin & Bruhl 2010) and molecular (Pye et al. 2003) studies do not agree as to exactly how extensive the paraphyly is...

 Classification.
-Having 22 family names for ca 30 genera says a lot about the past.
-For a monograph (and far more) see Farjon (2005c); general information can of course be found in the Gymnosperm Database.
-For generic limits around Cupressus, see Price and Adams (2009) and Little (2006) and around Callitris, see Pye et al. 2003) and Piggin and Bruhl (2010).
-Cupressus has turned out to be polyphyletic and is now restricted to the Old World (Xiang & Li 2005; especially Little 2006); for an account of the genus, see Adams (2010).
+Having 24 family names for ca 30 genera says a lot about the past.
+For generic limits around Cupressus, which has turned out to be polyphyletic, see Price and Adams (2009) and Little (2006) and around Callitris, see Pye et al. 2003) and Piggin and Bruhl (2010).
+For an account of Cupressus, see Adams (2010).

 Botanical Trivia.
-Juniperus forms the highest known forest growing at some 4,900 m altitude on the Tibetan Plateau (Opganoorth et al. 2010).
+Juniperus grows at some 4,900 m altitude on the Tibetan Plateau and forms the highest known forest (Opganoorth et al. 2010).
 The tallest living tree in the world is a coast redwood Sequoia sempervirens, at about 115.5 metres (379 feet), although the giant redwood (Sequoiadendron giganteum is larger and Eucalyptus regnans was almost certainly taller.

 TAXACEAE Berchtold & J. Presl Back to Pinales

-Bands of fibres in phloem crystalliferous, sclereids + [Taxus]; plant dioecious (monoecious); pollen inaperturate; ovules erect; pollen chamber +, pollination drop +; male gametes unequal in size; seed coat vascularized, with sarco- and sclerotesta.
+Bands of fibres in phloem crystalliferous, sclereids + [Taxus]; resin canal below vascular bundle in leaf; plant dioecious (monoecious); pollen shed at 1-cell stage, inaperturate; ovuliferous cone pendulous, scales opposite; (ovules erect), pollen chamber +; male gametes unequal in size; seed not winged, coat vascularized, with sarco- and sclerotesta.

 6/30.
 Northern Hemisphere, scattered, also New Caledonia.

-2-3 microsporangia/microsporophyll; ovuliferous scale much reduced, ovules 2/scale; female gametophyte with 1024-4096 free nuclei; ?embryo; n = 12.
+2-3 microsporangia/microsporophyll; ovuliferous scale much reduced, ovules 2/bract scale; female gametophyte with 1024-4096 free nuclei; ?embryo; n = 12.

 1/6.
 E. Himalayas to Japan (map: from Florin 1963).
 [Cephalotaxus koreana Photos - Collection, C. fortunei, Collection.]